ocrampete16/symfony-to-csv/README.markdown

 # 2. Activate the virtual environment.
 source .venv/bin/activate

+# 3. Download and build the Symfony documentation.
+make symfony-docs/_build/html

-# 3. Install Poetry.
+# 4. Install Poetry.
 pip install poetry

-# 4. Use Poetry to install the remaining dependencies.
+# 5. Use Poetry to install the remaining dependencies.
 poetry install

-# 5. Run the script.
+# 6. Run the script.
 python symfony_to_csv.py
 ```